Sitemap

 In perioperative care, the timely prediction of patient deterioration has as a pivotal role in ensuring optimal patient outcomes and the efficient allocation of resources within hospital settings.
 The ability to foresee changes in a patient’s condition before they escalate into critical states is paramount for healthcare providers seeking to deliver high-quality and patient-centered care.
 In this line of research, we develop novel strategies for timely prediction of patients at risk.

-Radiomics and radiogenomics of prostate cancer
+Multiparametric MRI and radiogenomics in prostate cancer

 Prostate cancer is the second most common form of cancer and one of the most lethal in western men.
 Timely and accurate diagnosis is crucial.
 Multiparametric MRI is currently the recommended imaging modality for prostate cancer.
 However, it is not sufficiently accurate to replace systematic biopsies.
 In this line of research, we extract quantitative parameters from multiparametric MRI and combine them by machine learning for improving prostate cancer diagnostics.
 Additionally, we investigate the link between relevant MRI features and genomic features of aggressive prostate cancer.